vikashbhushan189/life-expectancy-analysis-and-prediction/README.md

 ### Step 1: Analyze Data, Train Model, and Save Artifacts

-This step processes the data, performs the analysis outlined above, trains the machine learning regression model, and saves the trained model along with all necessary preprocessing components (`scaler`, `LabelEncoder` for Status, and feature names) into the `life_expectancy_artifacts` directory.
+This step processes the data, performs the analysis outlined above, trains the machine learning regression model, and saves the model and necessary transformation objects into the `life_expectancy_artifacts` directory.

 1. Ensure you are in the project's root directory and your virtual environment is active.
 2.  **Create the `life_expectancy_artifacts` directory** (if it doesn't already exist from a previous run):